 - While home visitation models are ideally suited for delivery within the home (and home-based visitation expected as the primary method of service delivery), PC+ visits may be approved for delivery at an alternate location (a childcare center, family resource center, etc.) as either the documented needs of the family or safety of the visitor dictate.
 The alternative location must be suitable to delivery of parenting services such that integrity of the session and confidentiality of families is maintained.
 Regardless of location, all visits must be one-on-one (PC+ may not be delivered in group settings), entail the use of PC+-specific lesson plans and last at least 30 minutes apiece.
-At a family's discretion and supervisor approval virtual and telecommunication visits will also be considered acceptable and count as a home visit. - Over the two-year period, families must acquire: 46 high quality books and educational toys; and 46 curricular guide sheets with tips on vocabulary-building, engaging conversation, skill development, social-emotional development, imaginative play, and literacy, music, and art activities. - Data on each home visit shall be entered into the First Steps designated database within 5 days of completion.
-If the Partnership has identified an individual responsible for all data entry, home visitors shall formally submit this information to the Partnership within this same 5 day window for subsequent entry.
+At a family's discretion and supervisor approval virtual and telecommunication visits will also be considered acceptable and count as a home visit. - Over the two-year period, families must acquire: 46 high quality books and educational toys; and 46 curricular guide sheets with tips on vocabulary-building, engaging conversation, skill development, social-emotional development, imaginative play, and literacy, music, and art activities. - Data on each home visit shall be entered into the First Steps designated database within 7 days of completion.
+If the Partnership has identified an individual responsible for all data entry, home visitors shall formally submit this information to the Partnership within this same 7 day window for subsequent entry.

-- Each participating child will be assessed using an age-appropriate developmental screening tool (e.g. Ages and Stages 3, Ages and Stages SE-2), - If the score indicates that the child's development is on track, the home visitor shall continue program offerings as scheduled, communicate with parents/guardians about the child's development, and offer activities for continued development. - If a child's score(s) fall in the monitoring range, as indicated by the screening tool, and/or if there is a parental concern on the screening, the home visitor will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - If the screening indicates a possible delay, the home visitor shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation. - At least 80% of child participants should be screened within 90 days of enrollment. - Partnerships and their funded home visitors shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
-Client screenings and referrals based on those screening results shall be entered into the FSDC within 5 days of screening and/or referral.
+- Each participating child will be assessed using an age-appropriate developmental screening tool (e.g. Ages and Stages 3, Ages and Stages SE-2, Brigance, DIAL-3, or other validated, approved screening tool).
+If a Local Partnership wishes to use a developmental screening tool other than Ages and Stages 3, Ages and Stages SE-2, they must receive special permission from the SC First Steps Director of Parenting. - If the score indicates that the child's development is on track, the home visitor shall continue program offerings as scheduled, communicate with parents/guardians about the child's development, and offer activities for continued development. - If a child's score(s) fall in the monitoring range, as indicated by the screening tool, and/or if there is a parental concern on the screening, the home visitor will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months.

+- If the screening indicates a possible delay, the home visitor shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation. - · At least 80% of child participants should be screened within 90 days of enrollment. - Partnerships and their funded home visitors shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
+Client screenings and referrals based on those screening results shall be entered into the FSDC within 7 days of screening and/or referral.